 Invoice Finance provides a business with working capital by freeing up cash tied up in unpaid customers invoices.
 It’s a great way for a business to maximise cash flow – it enables business owners to manage the working capital more effectively and scale the business.
-Invoice Finance is a flexible and cost effective funding option for growing companies.
+This flexible and cost effective funding option is ideal for growing companies.

 Does Invoice Finance suit my business?

 If your business sells goods or services to other trade customers on credit terms, and invoices in arrears, then Invoice Finance could be a perfect way for your business to maximise working capital.
-Invoice Finance is an umbrella term and is also known as debtor finance, receivables finance and sales ledger finance.
-There are a variety of Invoice Finance products available and Confidential Invoice Discounting is the most popular Invoice Finance product in Ireland.
+It’s also called debtor finance, receivables finance and sales ledger finance.
+There are a variety of Invoice Finance products available.

 How does Invoice Finance work?